zwcolin/zwcolin.github.io/_pages/about.md

 * Designing novel Deep Neural Network for temporal data
 * Image Processing & Generation

-I'm currently working on a research project in GAN-based audio/music generation at CREL Lab, Calit2.
+I'm working on a research project in GAN-based audio/music generation at CREL Lab, Calit2 (Collaborated with Vignesh Gokul under Prof. Shlomo Dubnov.
+Currently we're experimenting  with the model and preparing for ICML 2021).
 I'm also **open** to more research opportunities **including but not limited to** the above areas.

 ## Goals